ToolboxGenomics/tbg-docs/README.md

 The API uses JSON Web Tokens for authentication.

-### Steps to Place an Order for Kits and Panels for a Customer.
+### Steps to Place an Order for Kits and Panels for a Client.

-1. Add a customer record.
+1. Add a client record.
 [View documentation](https://github.com/ToolboxGenomics/tbg-docs/blob/master/customers.md)
 2. Request for a kit to be shipped to the client.
 [View documentation](https://github.com/ToolboxGenomics/tbg-docs/blob/master/shipments.md)
 3. Place an order for panels.
 [View documentation](https://github.com/ToolboxGenomics/tbg-docs/blob/master/orders.md)